Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Features of a Fun Play Session

-Telling apart two dogs that are playing from two dogs that are fighting may be quite challenging especially for novice dog owners.
-Perhaps, the main issue derives from the fact that dog play often focuses on mimicking postures and vocalizations often used in dog fights.
+Distinguishing between dogs that are playing and dogs that are fighting may be quite challenging, especially for novice dog owners.
+Perhaps the main issue derives from the fact that dog play often focuses on mimicking postures and vocalizations often used in dog fights.
 Indeed, there are many playful acts of dominance/submission that can be incorporated into play and observed by attentive owners.

 Play sessions among dogs are often dramatic, rough exhibitions of growling, running, biting and posturing.
-Dogs often resort to playful displays of dominant body postures such as placing a head or paw on the other dog's shoulders or even pinning him down.
-A good dose of prey drive then may also kick in, as the dog's chase each other or bite each other's legs as they move to run.
+Dogs often resort to playful displays of rough body postures such as placing a head or paw on the other dog's shoulders or even pinning him down.
+A good dose of prey drive then may also kick in, as the dogs' chase each other or bite each other's legs as they move to run.
 This all takes place with excited sharp barks, growls and playful nips to neck, ears, tails, and legs.

 A typical play session may be initiated by a posture known as the ''play bow''.
 One dog will crouch down keeping its forelimbs very low and its rump high in the air with the tail wagging in anticipation.
 The other dog will respond positively by running towards the dog displaying the play bow and an exciting play session takes place.

 During play sessions, dogs will also engage into some misleading postures such as rolling belly up in a fake surrender or pretending to innocently sniff the ground in a fake calming signal.
-The play game choreography contains many features such as self-handicaps, metasignals, and purposeful pauses.
+The play game choreography contains many features such as self-handicaps, meta-signals, and purposeful pauses.

 An Insight Into a Fight in Progress

 As mentioned earlier, the main difference between fight and play resides in the intensity level.
-Play involves inhibited bites or better nips, that generally do not break the skin nor cause pain.
+Play involves inhibited bites or better nips that generally do not break the skin nor cause pain.
 These play bites stem back to when the dogs were puppies and learned "bite inhibition."
-Indeed when pups are still in the litter, they learn fast that a too-hard bite may cause a sharp yelp in their litter mate with a fast withdrawal from the game.
+Indeed, when pups are still in the litter, they learn fast that a too-hard bite may cause a sharp yelp in their littermate with a fast withdrawal from the game.
 The puppy therefore quickly learns that next time, he should be ''softer-mouthed'' in order to play.

 A dog fight often causes significant pain and the bites will break the skin and often draw blood.
 These fights are often challenging to break apart, with a high risk for re-directed aggression towards the people trying to separate them.
 Learn the proper way to stop dogs from fighting.